 I do already know the answer to my own question: because Ham is far from alone.
 As much as her family and community invested into that one message, it became the one thing “to live for” - an essential organ; an organ without which a body does not survive.
 Of all the hills to die on, so many have tragically picked that one instead of the hill at Golgotha.

 Definitely.
 The sad part is that Ken Ham was right, to a certain extent.
 It sounds like she actually did build her faith on a particular reading of Genesis – or perhaps simply on her own ability to “defend” that reading – many were unintentionally taught to do exactly that.
 I at least appreciate her integrity to admit she was wrong – I’ve had to do that too, to an extent – it’s unfortunate that the rest of her faith went with it.

-Thanks for this, @T_aquaticus, @Mervin_Bitikofer and @Elle.
+Thanks for this, @T_aquaticus, @Mervin_Bitikofer and @Laura.
 A troubling part of AIG and many other Christian ministries seems to be reliance on presuppositions, as in that excerpt, that an atheist or someone that disagrees with them is in rebellion–the Rebellion Thesis.
 They seem to base that on Bible verses like Psalm 14:1.
-Randall Rauser says that’s not an accurate reading in “Who’s the Fool?”.https://randalrauser.com/2018/02/fool-christians-misread-bible-attack-atheists/
+Randall Rauser says that’s not an accurate reading in “Who’s the Fool?”.Who is the Fool?
+How Christians misread the Bible to attack atheists - Randal Rauser

 It encouraged me a lot to read that.
 Thanks.